-The Australia National Performance Dashboard is a public, non-partisan tool that tracks Australia's performance across seven dimensions — economy & jobs, housing & cost of living, business, government & fiscal, social outcomes, demographics, and innovation — using data from authoritative Australian and international sources.
+The Australia National Dashboard is a public, non-partisan tool that tracks Australia's performance across eight dimensions — economy & jobs, health & wellbeing, society & education, housing & cost of living, government & fiscal, business, demographics, and innovation — using data from authoritative Australian and international sources.
 It is not affiliated with any government body or political party.

 We never fabricate data.
 All observations are stored at their native published frequency (monthly, quarterly, or annual).
 For display purposes, we show a continuous monthly timeline from January 2000 by carrying the last published value forward into each subsequent month until a new observation arrives.